Granulomatous prostatitis

 Granulomatous prostatitis is an uncommon disease of the prostate, an exocrine gland of the male reproductive system.
 It is a form of prostatitis (prostate inflammation), resulting from infection (bacterial, viral, or fungal), BCG vaccine, malacoplakia or systemic granulomatous diseases which involve the prostate.

 Pathogenesis

 Prostatic secretions escape into the stroma and elicit an inflammatory response.

 Histopathology

 Noticeable destruction of Acini, surrounded by epitheloid cells, giant cells, lymphocytes, plasma cells and dense fibrosis.

+Mimicry of prostate cancer

+Granulomatous prostatitis can be mistaken for prostate cancer, including on rectal examination, MRI, and heightened PSA scores.
+A biopsy differentiates.

+Causes

+Some 70% of cases are idiopathic.
+Causes may include infection and immunological links.

+Prevalence

+One study stated prevalence in 0.44% in routine prostatectomy specimens, 0.29% in needle biopsies, and 0.77% of TURP, simple prostatectomy, and needle biopsy.